CodyReichert/pgdevdb/README.md

 Example usage:
     pgdevdb mytestdb

-Pgdeveb also handles deleting users and databases with one flag in the command:
+Pgdeveb also handles deleting users and databases with the `-d` flag in the command before the name:
     pgdevdb -d mytestdb

 This command will drop the user and database that we created in the first command.